Latest Posts

 1. Need for achievement.

-One of the most significant temptations of a game is giving usual people the possibility to become anyone they want.
-The opportunities for game plot and its characters are endless, and the likelihood criterion is only optional.
+One of the most significant temptations of a game is allowing people to become anyone they want.
+The opportunities for the game plot and its characters are endless, and the likelihood criterion is optional.
 So, an unremarkable manager comes home, turns his PC on, launches the game – and becomes an incredible god in a fantastic universe.
-The longer he plays, the more skills, experience, and points he earns, and these rewards are precious for him.
+The longer he plays, the more skills, experience, and points he earns; these rewards are precious.

-A game gives a player a possibility to become something else, a better, more important person, and be more successful than he possibly is in real life.
-Achievements in a mobile game are more “salient” than in the real world: they can be made more quickly and easily than in reality; and their results are much more visual (unfortunately, no one receives golden coins or stars after having performed something well in his real life).
+A game allows a player to become something else, a better, more important person, and be more successful than he possibly is in real life.
+Achievements in a mobile game are more “salient” than in the real world: they can be made more quickly and easily than in reality, and their results are much more visual (unfortunately, no one receives golden coins or stars after having performed something well in his real life).

-This attractive process of gathering game achievements can be considered as a kind of substitute for real-world self-development.
+This attractive process of gathering game achievements can be considered a kind of substitute for real-world self-development.
 Why is this aspect important for a mobile software developer?
-By creating a game, he should reward the user for his progress generously.
-Stars, coins, additional resources, bonus levels, etc., make players feel their success, enjoy it – and return to the game repeatedly to refresh these feelings.
+By creating a game, he should generously reward the user for his progress.
+Stars, coins, additional resources, bonus levels, etc., make players feel their success, enjoy it, and return to the game repeatedly to refresh these feelings.

 2. Need for respect.

-Being respected and appreciated by other people is an important side of people’s social life.
+Being respected and appreciated by other people is an important aspect of social life.
 Playing alone is good.
-Playing with other people, demonstrate achievements to them, win different competitions, and being admired and regarded by other players is just perfect.
+Playing with other people, demonstrating achievements to them, winning different competitions, and being admired and regarded by other players is just perfect.
 Winning feels especially good.
-There are two main kinds of competitions in mobile games: direct and indirect.
+There are two main kinds of competition in mobile games: direct and indirect.

-In a direct competition, players fight with online enemies or play matches against online opponents face-to-face.
-In an indirect competition, the game is performed in a single-player mode, but leader boards show the names of the best players.
+In direct competition, players fight with online enemies or play matches against online opponents face-to-face.
+In an indirect competition, the game is performed in a single-player mode, but leaderboards show the names of the best players.
 In that way, a person can always estimate his game success and compare it to the progress of his friends.
-But even apart from any competitions, online games have a significant social side by creating virtual communities.
+But apart from competitions, online games have a significant social side by creating virtual communities.

 Being part of a clan or detachment evokes a strong feeling of belonging and cooperation.
-When we do something for the cause, perform our work well, and contribute to the general prosperity by this, we are respected and appreciated.
+When we do something for the cause, perform our work well, and contribute to the general prosperity, we are respected and appreciated.
 So, a mobile game should contain as many social features as possible.
-Leader boards, online multiplayer modes, creating communities, social sharing buttons – everything connecting the player to other people matters.
+Leader boards, online multiplayer modes, creating communities, social sharing buttons—everything connecting the player to other people matters.

 3. Need for knowledge.

 Learning new things is cool.
-It doesn’t mean that a mobile game should immediately become a school branch on users’ smartphones.
-But gathering new experiences, finding out exciting facts, discovering a foreign world, or exploring an interesting topic is fun.
-Thirst for knowledge has always been pushing humanity forward; it is in human nature.
-That’s why the process of solving problems and puzzles and any other kind of intellectual activity can be an important source of gaming motivation.
+It doesn’t mean a mobile game should immediately become a school branch on users’ smartphones.
+But gathering new experiences, discovering exciting facts, discovering a foreign world, or exploring an interesting topic is fun.
+The thirst for knowledge has always pushed humanity forward; it is in human nature.
+That’s why solving problems, puzzles, and any other kind of intellectual activity can be an important source of gaming motivation.